 Every Western Australian needs to play their part to help stop the spread of COVID-19.
 This means following good hygiene habits and physical distancing.

 - If you’re sick, stay home.
 Don’t go to work, don’t go to school, don’t go out (except to get tested), and don’t have visitors.

 - Don't make unnecessary physical contact with others — avoid physical greetings such as handshakes, hugs and kisses.

-- Use tap and pay instead of cash.
+- Use tap and pay instead of cash, where possible.